L-Goncalves/WeightApp/README.md

 # What I learned with this

-I learned how to apply styles to children of a class, and more about if's and else's.
+I learned how to apply styles to children of a class, and more about if's and else's statements.

 How to hide a whole div if it doesn't listen to an event with visibility.